hirotomusiker/CLRerNet/README.md

 \* F1 score stats of five models reported in our paper.
 The release models' scores are 81.11 (CLRerNet) and 81.55 (CLRerNet&#8902;, EMA model) respectively.

 ## Install

+This repo is now based on the [mmdetection 3.3](https://github.com/open-mmlab/mmdetection/tree/v3.3.0) environment.
+If you prefer the previous mmdet2x-based CLRerNet, please checkout the [v0.2.1 branch](https://github.com/hirotomusiker/CLRerNet/tree/v0.2.1).

 Docker environment is recommended for installation:
 ```bash